Jaguo415/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-In this challenge, we applied queries and joins to create additional new tables to pgadmin as well as list of candidates who are eligible for the silver tsunami mentorship program exported to csv.
-To complete this task, we applied our knowledge from mod 7.
-Specifically aliasing, filtering, and creating new tables.
-Exporting the data into multiple readable CSV files.
+In this challenge, we applied queries and joins to create additional new tables to pgadmin as well as created a list of candidates who are eligible for the silver tsunami mentorship program.
+We exported our various tables to csv file located in the data folder.
+To Successfully complete this challenge, we applied our knowledge from mod 7.
+This means importing csv's, aliasing, apply filtering, and creating new tables.
+Exporting the new datasets into multiple readable CSV files.